LinghaoChan/HumanMAC/README.md

 **Dataset for zero-shot experiments on [AMASS](https://amass.is.tue.mpg.de/)**:

 We retarget skeletons in the AMASS dataset to the Human3.6M dataset.
 We provide a small subset retargeted AMASS motion here.
 The retargeted sub-dataset can be downloaded from [Google Drive](https://drive.google.com/file/d/1ysXf0rpxNqx3FScIf5hkk7JIyM_54aLW/view) ([Baidu Netdisk](https://pan.baidu.com/s/1vljNdr7CwBgYlF2QX8S5EA?pwd=qnue)).
 And put it in the `./data` directory.
+The retargeting process is detailed in [`./motion-retargeting`](./motion-retargeting).

 Final `./data` directory structure is shown below: